 We were all born into (or emigrated to) a country that we ourselves did not build.
 Not the roads or the buildings or the waterworks or the ideas and principles and laws or anything else.
 And yet, even so, we get the benefit of it.
 We inherit it as a legacy that we think we deserve simply from the fact that we are here.
 That’s all it takes.

 And then we grow up to become citizens who, also just because we happen to be here, are responsible for taking care of things, because now they belong to us.

 When we say, “America is my country,” just what does ‘America’ include?
 Why would we think we get to pick and choose?
-By what special right do we get to claim for our own good things from the past that we did not do, but then disown any responsibility for the bad?
+By what special right do we get to claim for ourselves as a point of pride the good things from the past that we did not do, but then disown any ownership or responsibility for the bad?

 Whether we like it or not, as moral beings we do not get to choose.
 If this country that we did not create nonetheless belongs to us, then it belongs to us whole, all of it, credits and debts alike.
 The current levels of deprivation and oppression not only of black and brown people but of Native Americans are direct consequences of a national history, as is the corresponding prosperity of the white population.
 They cannot be separated, neither group-to-group nor present-to-past.
 People of color must live every day with the consequences of a long history of white privilege, which neither they nor their ancestors did anything to deserve.
 For whites to claim immunity from this, from having to deal with the current manifestations of what is a common history, is in itself an assertion of white privilege.